EHAA(LEGAL) - BASIC INSTRUCTIONAL PROGRAM: REQUIRED INSTRUCTION (ALL LEVELS)

 Coordinated Health Programs

-TEA shall make available to a district one or more coordinated health programs or allow the development of district programs designed to prevent obesity, cardiovascular disease, oral disease, and type 2 diabetes in elementary, middle, and junior high school students.
+TEA shall make available to each district one or more coordinated health programs in elementary, middle, and junior high school.
 Each program must provide for coordinating education and services related to:

 - Parental involvement.

 A district shall participate in appropriate training to implement TEA's coordinated health program and shall implement the program in each elementary, middle, and junior high school in the district.
 Education Code 38.014

 Coordinated school health programs that are developed by districts and that meet TEA criteria may be approved and made available as approved programs.
 Districts must use materials that are proven effective, such as TEA-approved textbooks or materials developed by nationally recognized and/or government-approved entities.
 19 TAC 102.1031(c)